-Mr. Erramon I. Aboitiz, 60 years old, Filipino, has served as Chief Executive Officer and Director of AboitizPower since February 13, 1998.
-He is currently the President & Chief Executive Officer of AEV, a publicly-listed company.
-Mr. Aboitiz has been a director of AEV since 1994.
-He was its Executive Vice President and Chief Operating Officer from 1994 to 2008.
-Mr. Aboitiz is a director of UnionBank, a publicly-listed company.
-He is also President and Chief Executive Officer of ACO; and Chairman of the Board of Directors of Aboitiz InfraCapital, Inc. (Aboitiz InfraCapital), San Fernando Electric Light and Power Co., Inc. (SFELAPCO), Subic Enerzone Corporation (SEZ), SN Aboitiz Power-Magat, Inc. (SN Aboitiz Power-Benguet), Aboitiz Renewables, Inc. (ARI), CRH Aboitiz Holdings, Inc. (CRH Aboitiz), Therma Power, Inc. (TPI), Aboitiz Land, Inc. (AboitizLand), Abovant Holdings, Inc. (Abovant), Balamban Enerzone Corporation (BEZ), Lima Enerzone Corporation
+Mr. Erramon I. Aboitiz, 61 years old, Filipino, has served as Chief Executive Officerand Directorof AboitizPowersince February 13, 1998.
+He is amember of the Board Corporate Governance Committee since May 17, 2010.

+Mr. Aboitiz is currently the President & Chief Executive Officer of AEV, a publicly-listed company.
+He has been Director of AEV since 1994 and was its Executive Vice President and Chief Operating

-(LEZ), and Manila-Oslo Renewable Enterprise, Inc. (MORE).
-He is Vice Chairman of Republic Cement and Building Materials, Inc. (RCBM) and a director of Pilmico Foods Corporation (Pilmico), Davao Light and Power Company, Inc. (Davao Light), Cotabato Light & Power Company (Cotabato Light), AboitizPower International Pte.
-Ltd. (AP International), AEV International Pte.
-Ltd. (AEV International), Archipelago Insurance Pte.
-Ltd. (Archipelago Insurance), AP Renewables Inc. (APRI), Apo Agua Infrastructura, Inc. (Apo Agua), Cebu Energy Development Corporation (Cebu Energy), PETNET, Inc. (PETNET), Pilmico Animal Nutrition Corporation (PANC), Therma South, Inc (TSI) and Therma Luzon, Inc. (TLI).
-Mr. Aboitiz is also the Chairman of the Board of Trustees of Aboitiz Foundation, Inc. (AFI), and a director of the Philippine Disaster Recovery Foundation.
-He holds a Bachelor of Science degree in Business Administration, Major in Accounting and Finance, from Gonzaga University, Spokane, Washington, U.S.A.
+Officer from 1994 to 2008.
+Mr. Aboitiz is also President and Chief Executive Officer of ACO; Chairman of the Board and Chief Executive Officer of Aboitiz Land, Inc. (AboitizLand); Chairman of the Board of Directors of the following companies: Aboitiz Infracapital, Inc. (Aboitiz Infracapital), San Fernando Electric Light and Power Co., Inc. (SFELAPCO), the SN Aboitiz Power Group, Manila-Oslo Renewable Enterprise, Inc. (MORE), Therma Power, Inc. (TPI), CRH Aboitiz Holdings, Inc. (CRH Aboitiz); and Vice Chairman of Republic Cement and Building Materials, Inc. (RCBM).
+He is also Director of UnionBank, a publicly-listed company, AEV International Pte.
+Ltd. (AEV International), AboitizPower International Pte.
+Ltd. (AboitizPower International), Aboitiz Renewables, Inc. (ARI), Archipelago Insurance Pte.
+Ltd. (Archipelago Insurance), Apo Agua Infrastructura, Inc. (Apo Agua), Cotabato Light & Power Company (Cotabato Light), Davao Light and Power Company, Inc. (Davao Light), PETNET, Inc. (PETNET), and Pilmico Foods Corporation (Pilmico).
+Lastly, he is Chairman of the Board of Trustees of Aboitiz Foundation, Inc. (Aboitiz Foundation), and is a director of the Philippine Disaster Recovery Foundation.

+Mr. Aboitiz holds a Bachelor of Science degree in Business Administration, Major in Accounting and Finance from Gonzaga University in Spokane, Washington, U.S.A.
 He is not connected with any government agency or instrumentality.